SecUSo/privacy-friendly-memo-game/README.md

 ## License

-Privacy Friendly Memory is lisenced under the GPLv3.
+Privacy Friendly Memo-Game is lisenced under the GPLv3.
 Copyright (C) 2016 Hannes Hofmann

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by